KatamariJr/dwelling-of-duels-scripts/README.md

 All instructions in this file assuming you are using the Terminal.

 # Tagging new submissions
-1. Archive all old submissions from the previous month from the aws s3 bucket.
-No script for this yet, just move them into the `/upload-form-archive/mon-yyyy/` folder
-    1. TODO - modify the votes archive script to also work on this step
+1. Navigate to the **SubmissionsHelper** directory.
+Archive all old submissions from the previous month by using `make archive`.
+This will attempt to automatically decide what submissions should be archived based on their submission date.
+There is a confirmation step before anything is actually moved.
+Ensure that all listed dates accurately represent the submission window for the previous duel.
-2. Navigate to the **SubmissionsHelper** directory and start the tool by using `make run` and browse to it at `localhost:4000`
+2. Still in the **SubmissionsHelper** directory, start the helper tool by using `make run` and browse to it at `localhost:4000`
 3. Address any song submissions that need to be changed.
     1. Check for the same song being resubmitted.
 In this case, delete the older entry after ensuring the tags are the same.
     2. Check for Artist+Game Names that are incorrect.
 They should match what is used on the rest of the site, with